castorini/anserini/docs/regressions-ntcir8-zh.md

 log.ntcir8-zh.pos+docvectors+rawdocs &
 ```

-The directory `/path/to/ntcir-8/` should be a directory containing the official document collection (a single file), in Json format.
+The directory `/path/to/ntcir8-zh/` should be a directory containing the collection, 48 gzipped files matching the pattern `xin_cmn_200[2-5]*` from LDC2007T38.
-[This page](experiments-ntcir8-zh.md) explains how to perform this conversion.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).